 The brands Unilever span across Beauty & Personal Care, Home Care and Foods & Refreshment.
 There are ubiquitous but unique.
 And this uniqueness is what is important.
-It gives products with legitimate brands the ability to charge a higher price than they could ordinarily could.
+It gives products with legitimate brands the ability to charge a higher price than they could ordinarily.
 It gives them pricing power.

 But before we can look at the case for investing in companies with strong brands, we first need to understand what a brand is.